WylieYYYY/timezone-clock/README.md

 # Timezone Clock
-Timezone Clock is a website setup for dual timezone clock with weather informations.
+Timezone Clock is a website setup for dual timezone clock with weather informations compatible with legacy browsers.
 > **Please run setup.sh once with no appid before distributing to protect your appid**

 #### Screenshots